Zone-Based Pricing

 For ground services, yes.
 Higher zones generally mean longer delivery times since the package travels farther.
 A zone 2 Ground Advantage package might arrive in 2 days, while a zone 8 shipment could take 5 days.
 Express services are less affected since they use air transport.

 Ship from a location closer to your customers, use flat rate boxes for heavy long-distance shipments, consider regional carriers for specific zones, or use a fulfillment network with multiple warehouse locations to reduce the average distance to customers.
+Just as important, stop paying retail counter rates: discounted labels below commercial rates lower the cost of every zone, which matters even more after the 2026 carrier increases.

 Start Shipping Smarter